-- 1. Documentation of Project components and activities during all Project phases, including construction, operations and decommissioning, including identification of temporal and spatial boundaries. - 2.
-Background data collection on the natural features on and within 120 m of the Project location through the Records Review and Site Investigation processes. - 3.
-Identification of the effects that is likely to occur on the environmental components as result of implementing the Project.
+- Documentation of Project components and activities during all Project phases, including construction, operations and decommissioning, including identification of temporal and spatial boundaries. - 2.
+Background data collection on the natural features within 120 m of the Project location through the Records Review and Site Investigation processes. - 3.
+Identification of the effects that is likely to occur on the environmental components as result of implementing the Project. - 4.
+Development of mitigation measures to eliminate, alleviate or avoid the identified negative effects. - 5.
+Design of an environmental effects monitoring program to confirm the predicted effects and the effectiveness of mitigation measures.